 - Staying on site: Bovey Castle is a full hotel resort; combining your round with an overnight stay simplifies logistics and gives non‑playing partners leisure options.
 Several packaged golf breaks are available, including academy tuition options for groups that want coaching as part of the trip.

-Bovey Castle pairs classic routing and modern presentation with the convenience and quality of an on‑site luxury hotel — a strong proposition for travelling golfers, couples’ golf breaks or corporate days that want both a respected golf test and polished hospitality.
+Bovey Castle pairs classic routing and modern presentation with the convenience and quality of an on‑site luxury hotel — a strong proposition for travelling golfers, couples’ golf breaks or corporate days that want both a respected test of golf and polished hospitality.

 Pull Cart Rental